HL7-DaVinci/CRD/SetupGuideForMacOS.md

 #### Install AdoptOpenJDK8

-> Important note: **Do not skip** these steps, even if you already have AdoptOpenJDK8 installed on your Mac, as these steps will also make your life a lot easier when you need to update and/or switch your Mac's default Java version down the line.
+> Important note: **Do not skip** these steps, **even if you already have AdoptOpenJDK8 installed on your Mac**, as they will make your life easier when you need to update and/or switch your Mac's default Java version down the line.

 1. Install [sdkman](https://sdkman.io/), a MacOS-native tool for package management.
 2. Using sdkman, install **AdoptOpenJDK (version 8)** for MacOS.
 We **do not recommend** using the Oracle JDK as Oracle's license for its JDK is more restrictive.